 A power surge is a spike in power that can damage your electronics, burnt wires, damage electrical, and cause a fire.
 The power surge happens once the voltage in your home electrical rises above the standard.

-Surge protectors are used to protecting electronics from power surges.
+Surge protectors are used to protect electronics from power surges.
 The surge protector re-directs power surges through a less resistant path, also known as the ground wire.
 Keeping your electronics grounded helps provide protection to them from the power surge.
 They also protect your home from an electrical fire or other issues when there is too much voltage running into your outlets.

 The surge protectors are made to detect a spike in voltage and divert it.
 It is important to use them with your expensive electronic devices like TV, Computers, Stereos, and cell phones.